jtimberman/chef-handler-growl/README.md

 There are two ways to use Chef Handlers.

+### Method 1

-1. You can install the RubyGem ahead of time, and configure Chef to use them.
+You can install the RubyGem ahead of time, and configure Chef to use them.
 To do so:

     gem install chef-handler-growl